oddbird/oddleventy/content/quickstart.md

 - Help others adapt to the changing needs and expectations of the project
 - Demonstrate leadership, initiative, and collaboration skills, and contribute to the team's goals and objectives
+- Adjust the team processes, listening to feedback and guiding the team through the changes